-James Scott, otherwise known as James Croft, was the illegitimate son of King Charles II, he was born on 9 April 1649 in Rotterdam in the Netherlands, where his 18 year old father was living in exile following the execution of Charles I. His mother was Charles' mistress Lucy Walter, otherwise known as Mrs. Barlow (pictured below right).
+James Scott, otherwise known as James Croft, was the illegitimate son of King Charles II, he was born on 9 April 1649 in Rotterdam in the Netherlands, where his 18-year-old father was living in exile following the execution of Charles I. His mother was Charles' mistress Lucy Walter, otherwise known as Mrs Barlow

-Henrietta Maria was a devout Catholic and placed James under the instruction of Father Geoffe of the Oratorian College of Notre Dame des Verlus, but later a Thomas Ross, a Scottish protestant, became his tutor.
+Henrietta Maria was a devout Catholic and placed James under the instruction of Father Geoff of the Oratorian College of Notre Dame des Vertus, but later a Thomas Ross, a Scottish protestant, became his tutor.
 He was later educated at Petit Ecoles, in Le Chesney near Paris.
 His education was patchy, which he grew to regret when he was older.

 Rumour stated that Charles had secretly married Lucy.
-Monmouth later himself always claimed his parents were married, and that he possessed their marriage lines, but failed to ever produced them.
+Monmouth, later himself always claimed his parents were married, and that he possessed their marriage lines, but failed to ever produce them.
 To scotch these rumours, Charles II announced, in his lifetime, that he had never been married to anyone other than his Queen, Catherine of Braganza.

 After the Restoration of his father to the English throne, James was brought to London by Henrietta Maria, described by the diarist Samuel Pepys as "Mr. Crofts, the King's bastard, a most pretty spark of about fifteen years old".
 Charles II had made much of his eldest son, on 14 February 1663, at the age of 14, he was created Duke of Monmouth with the subsidiary titles of Earl of Doncaster and Baron Scott of Tynedale.
 He was married to the wealthy heiress Anne Scott, 4th Countess of Buccleuch on 20 April 1663 and took his wife's surname.
 The day after his marriage, they were made Duke and Duchess of Buccleuch, Earl and Countess of Dalkeith and Lord and Lady Scott of Whitchester and Eskdale.